Parkman328/aws_immersion/content/redshift-target.md

 __Once the endpoint is copied you should see that it has port number and database appended.__

-__Manually remove the valuess and use endpoint as a reference to fill in the variables.__
+__Manually remove the values and use endpoint as a reference to fill in the variables.__

 ![New Endpoint Image](/images/redshift-trg-2.png)